-The “Battle of Bavaria” – in short: BoB – is a living history fighting event, which is closed to the public.
+The “Battle of Bavaria” – in short: BoB – is a reenactment fighting event, which is closed to the public.
 The fights are in the foreground, but camp life is just as important to us.
 Craftsmen and families with children should also feel comfortable and be sufficiently busy …

 Train your fighting skills in challenging line fights.

 Four groups – three days!
 Let The Games Begin.